 It’s only slightly sweet, however, the crunchy pecan streusel topping adds that extra sweetness you crave.
 If you like your bread sweeter, feel free to use sweetened applesauce.

 Warm the bread and add a pat of butter before serving for optimal results.
 The bread will keep for about 3-4 days in an airtight container.
 It also freezes well.
 (Tip: Slice the bread before you freeze it so you can enjoy a slice at a time.)

-Gluten-Free Apple Cinnamon Bread
+Gluten-Free Apple Bread with Cinnamon

 For the Bread: